MbinOrg/mbin/FAQ.md

 ## Should I run development mode?

-**NO!** Try to avoid running development mode when you are hosting our own _public_ instance to the public.
+**NO!** Try to avoid running development mode when you are hosting our own _public_ instance.
 Running in development mode can cause sensitive data to be leaked, such as secret keys or passwords (eg. via development console).

 That said, if you are experiencing serious issues with your instance which you cannot resolve by looking at the log file (`prod.log`) or server logs, you can try running in development mode to debug the problem or issue you are having.